microsoft/qsharp/katas/content/complex_arithmetic/complex_multiplication/index.md

 </details>

-> Q# function `TimesC` from `Microsoft.Quantum.Math` namespace multiplies two complex numbers.
+> Q# function `TimesC` from `Std.Math` namespace multiplies two complex numbers.
 For educational purposes, try to do this task by hand.